30 Aug 2021

 While Andrew Baker and his team were able to determine that the silver-headed antechinus wasn’t wiped out by the fires that tore through the stronghold population of the marsupial, there’s still a lot of work to be done to ensure the survival of the species.

-“Changing vegetation, the threat of predators such as feral cats, the prediction of drying weather and more intense fires due to climate change, all pose a massive threat to this already threatened species,” says Darren Grover.
+“Changing vegetation, the threat of predators such as feral cats, the prediction of drying weather and more intense fires due to global heating, all pose a massive threat to this already threatened species,” says Darren Grover.

 “In a lot of the areas that have been badly burned, it's going to change the vegetation structure.
 And that could have mid- to long-term impacts.
 It depends how it regenerates and if it gets burnt again.
 We need to keep an eye on that.”